PDX-Capstone-Team-A/DxWiFi/documents/research.md

 ##Main Research Areas
-The main research area, while we understood hardware was a critical component to the success (or failure) of this project, focused primarily on the software, 802.11 specifications and suggestions to make on technology choices with regard to software.
+The main research area, while we understood hardware was a critical component to the success (or failure) of this project, focused primarily on the software, 802.11 specifications, and suggestions to make on technology choices with regard to software.

 ###UDP
-UDP was picked on the onset of the project.
+UDP was picked at the onset of the project.
 We knew that TCP/IP has inbuilt overheads and timeouts that would require an acknowledgment which would definitely time out too soon.
 UDP only sends out the packets with no expectation that it will be received properly or at all.
 It also doesn't attempt to re-send